barvian/thesis/paper.md

 Beyond these, I created a custom `UIViewController` subclass named `SlidingViewController` that manages paginated view controllers with a nearly identical API to Apple's own `UITabBarController`.
 I used this class for the welcome tutorial and the calming scene relaxation exercise shown above.

 I also created a protocol named `FullScreenController` that's implemented by almost every controller in the application.
 This protocol, and its accompanying global methods, manages various portions of the user interface to accommodate single-color backgrounds.
 For example, in each of the three main tabs, this protocol ensures the tab bar background, the status bar background, and (sometimes) the navigation bar background all match the controller's primary color.
 This creates the effect that each screen's elements are "floating" atop a solid background color.
-Unlike the `SlidingViewController`, I chose to use a protocol instead of a subclass for this feature because I wanted to be able to implement it on any subclass of `UIViewController` I wanted.
+Unlike the `SlidingViewController`, I chose to use a protocol instead of a subclass for this feature because I wanted to be able to implement it on any subclass of `UIViewController`.
 If I made `FullScreenController` a subclass, I'd have to also create accompanying `FullScreenTabBarController`s, `FullScreenNavigationController`s, and `FullScreenTableViewController`s, just to name a few.
 Unfortunately, Swift lacks mix-in functionality that's found in languages like Ruby, but I saw this "protocol-with-global-methods" pattern used repeatedly on many iOS development sites, and it worked quite well for this scenario.

 ### Debugging

 This application was tested primarily on the iPhone simulator provided by the iOS developer toolkit.
 The simulator is generally much faster than using an external device, so I often only tested major versions of the application on my personal iPhone 6.
 The simulator makes it trivial to test against the numerous iPhone screen sizes as well, though near the end of the development cycle I tested on the iPhone 4S, iPhone 5, iPhone 5S,  and iPhone 6+ to ensure the resulting product matched the simulator's version.

 Xcode includes some incredibly helpful tools to debug applications through the simulator or connected device.
-Breakpoints can be toggled and created at any point during execution, and all crashes are usually well-documented with stack traces other information.
+Breakpoints can be toggled and created at any point during execution, and all crashes are usually well-documented with stack traces and other information.
 There's also a tool to debug layouts visually, which was particularly helpful when first learning the ins-and-outs of the AutoLayout system.
 Ultimately, I found no need to look beyond Xcode for any debugging tools, and only experienced a few truly "head-scratching" bugs.

 ### Version Control